By Alex Maxwell, C.R. Lyles and Cara Young

-During the 1950s, Lee’s wife, Joan Boocock gave him some advice on what he could do to make his characters more successful.
-The advice was to make his characters more human.
-He kept this in mind when he co-created the Fantastic Four with Jack Kirby.
-This revolutionized the comic industry and would send Marvel Comics to create some of their most well-known characters such as Iron Man, Captain America, The Avengers and Spider-Man.
+This revolutionized the comic industry and sent Marvel Comics on the path to create some of their most well-known characters such as Iron Man, Captain America, The Avengers and Spider-Man.

 A unique perspective that eventually resulted in not only the multimillion dollar company we know as Marel today, but a National Medals of Arts and Humanities Presentation presented to Stan Lee for,